progs-n-things/asr33emu/sounds/README.md

 # Sounds of the Teletype

-Recorded with a Zoom H3-VR microphone.
+Recorded by Hugh Pyle with a Zoom H3-VR microphone Reused from his ttyemu project: https://github.com/hughpyle/ttyemu

 ## License